4renginy/Election_Analysis/README.md

 Total of 369,711 votes has been casted, Diana DeGette won the election by recieving 73.8% of the total votes.
 The biggest turnout was in Denver county.</br>

 By pointing  different "file_to_load" and "file_to_save" files this process could be used for other elections.
-Some examples of we could modify the code for
+Some examples of we could modify the code for:</br>

 	-party association of the candidate
-	we could have used to calculate total votes for each party -propositions or measures on the ballot
+		*we could have used to calculate total votes for each party -propositions or measures on the ballot
-	we could have counted the "yes" or "no" votes for each proposition and calculate the total vote for each.
+		*we could have counted the "yes" or "no" votes for each proposition and calculate the total vote for each.
 Those are only a few examples of how useful this process would be for the Election Board.
 -